Hatmaking: Learning of millinery

-Milliners work independently based on job order specifications or their designs, observing the regulations regarding work safety, health protection, environmental protection, and ensuring quality and efficiency.
-They combine their uniqueness, innovation, and technical skills and use different materials and auxiliary materials.
-In some cases, they plan and organize their schedules in cooperation with their customers' various needs.
-They also collaborate with the team or the apprentice to the presentation and sale of the products.

 The millinery industry's apprenticeship culture is commonly seen since the 18th century, while milliner was more like a stylist and created hats or bonnets to go with costumes and chose the laces, trims, and accessories to complete an ensemble piece.
 Millinery apprentices learned hat-making and styling, running the business, and skills to communicate with customers.
 Nowadays, this apprenticeship is still a standard process for the students who freshly graduated from the millinery schools.
 Many well-known milliners experienced this stage.
-For example, Rose Bertin was an apprentice to a successful milliner Mademoiselle Pagelle before her success.
+For example, Rose Bertin was an apprentice to a successful fashion merchant Mademoiselle Pagelle before her success.

 There are many renowned millinery schools located in Europe, especially in London, Paris, and Italy.
-During the COVID-19, many millinery courses were taught virtually.
+During COVID-19, many millinery courses were taught virtually.

 Special tools and materials used by milliners

 A wooden hat block is an intricately carved wood form shaped by skillful woodworkers.
 Hat blocks are the tools of the trade for milliners in creating a unique hat crown shape.
 Some of the hat blocks are ensembles with crown and brimmed, while some are only with crown or brim or designed for fascinators.
 Milliners always have an extensive collection of different hat blocks because there are specific hat sizes and custom shapes for every hat block.
 In the blocking process of a hat, milliners used push pins and a hammer to hold the adjustable string along the crown's collar and the brim's edge.

 A floral-making iron is a unique iron used by milliners to create different floral petals or leaves as the ornament for hat decoration.
 In the past, candles were used to heat these irons with various shapes of metal in one set.
 Nowadays, these irons are electric.
 A ball-shaped metal heading is commonly used for the curve of floral pastels.

 Milliners often use buckram, a stiff cotton (occasionally linen or horse hair) cloth with a loose weave.
 Millinery buckram is impregnated with a starch which allows it to be softened in water, pulled over a hat block, and left to dry into a hard shape.
 Millinery buckram comes in many weights, including lightweight or baby buckram (often used for children's and dolls' hats), single-ply buckram, and double buckram (also known as theatrical buckram or crown buckram).